artsy/README/playbooks/technology-choices.md

 #### I think we should incorporate _Sorbet_ (e.g.) into our stack!

 Propose a [technical plan](#technical-plans-and-review) for how this choice could be trialed in production.
-Make clear the goals of the trial and potential benefits it offers.
+Clarify the goals and potential benefits of the trial.
 If replacing an alternative, consider whether we would consolidate on the new choice (and _how_) or support multiple approaches.
 Specify a target timeline for deciding about the trial either way.
 Avoid trialing multiple unproven things in the same project or system.

 #### We've had a positive experience with _Phoenix_ (e.g.) and should adopt it in more places.